 Video (35 sec)

-NOAA Fisheries considered industry concerns and other public comments in developing and implementing TED regulations [pdf] [16 KB] (50 CFR 223.206-207 [CFR]).
-Further, industry representatives continue to participate in developing and assessing new TED designs and modifications.
-NOAA Fisheries gradually phased in TED requirements and has provided numerous workshops and programs to work cooperatively with the industry regarding TEDs.
-NOAA Fisheries remains committed to working with industry as other geographic areas and fisheries are identified that require the future development and use of TEDs.
+We considered industry concerns and other public comments in developing and implementing TED regulations.
+Industry representatives continue to participate in developing and assessing new TED designs and modifications.
+We gradually phased in TED requirements and have provided numerous workshops and programs to work cooperatively with the industry.
+We remain committed to working with industry as other geographic areas and fisheries are identified that require the future development and use of TEDs.

 TEDs in Other Countries

-With respect to foreign shrimp fisheries, NOAA Fisheries and the U.S. Department of State have worked closely with numerous other nations that export shrimp to the U.S. to help them develop TED programs comparable to the U.S. program.
-These programs are now in place in approximately 15 countries.
-For more information on these programs, please see P.L.
-101-162.
+In foreign shrimp fisheries, NOAA Fisheries and the U.S. Department of State have worked closely with nations that export shrimp to the U.S. to help them develop TED programs comparable to the U.S. program.
+These programs are now in place in various countries.

-The first multi-lateral binding treaty devoted solely to sea turtle conservation, the IAC is also an important framework to further promote TED programs in other countries.
+The IAC, the first multi-lateral binding treaty devoted solely to sea turtle conservation, is also an important framework to further promote TED programs in other countries.